-As these plants are tolerable and can adapt to various circumstances and weather conditions quite well, the only requirement for the soil is to be well draining.
-As citronella grass needs to be watered and fertilized often, the soil has to absorb a lot of liquids.
-But, it will grow the best in a moist loamy soil.
+These plants are tolerant and can adapt to various circumstances and weather conditions quite well.
+The only requirement for the soil is for it to drain well.
+You’ll have to water and fertilize your citronella grass often, so the soil has to absorb a lot of liquid.
+That said, citronella will grow the best in moist, loamy soil.

-Citronella grass plant is not considered to be invasive and will not spread all over your backyard once planted, as it reproduces from seed and through division, rather than by grass runners.
-But, despite it, it is still an aggressive grower and can uproot other plants growing nearby.
-So if you are planting the grass outdoors, it is advised to plant it in a grass container or in an enclosed area.
+Citronella grass isn’t considered invasive.
+It won’t spread all over your backyard once planted as it reproduces from seeds and through division rather than by grass runners.
+Despite this, it’s still an aggressive grower and can uproot other nearby plants.
+So, if you’re planting the grass outdoors, it’s best to plant it in a grass container or in an enclosed area.